BaptisteBdn/docker-selfhosted-apps/webserver/README.md

 - `docker-compose.yml` - a docker-compose file, use to configure your application’s services
 - `data/` - a directory used to store your website content

+Please make sure that all the files and directories are present.

 # Information